chrisdyja/Tasks-Milo/README.md

 GENERAL:

-I hope code is atleast a little self explanatory.
+Code should be atleast a little self explanatory.

 ================ Morse Code translator ================